mostlycached/improv/replit.md

 ## Overview

 This is a full-stack web application that generates AI-powered advertising content using OpenAI's GPT models.
 The application allows users to scrape website content, generate compelling ad copy, create background images, and export professional advertisements.
+It now includes a Chrome extension for one-click ad generation from any webpage.

 ## System Architecture